ReliabilityRAG: Effective and Provably Robust Defense for RAG-based Web-Search: Background and Problem Setting

 For our empirical evaluations in Section~\ref{sec:eval}, we specifically consider two corruption strategies commonly studied in prior work: (i) \emph{Corpus poisoning}~\cite{zou2024poisonedragknowledgecorruptionattacks}, which inserts false or misleading factual statements, and (ii) \emph{Prompt injection}~\cite{Greshake2023PIA}, which embeds jailbreak or control prompts to steer generation of the LLM.

-\paragraph{Defense Goal.} The objective of our defense is to sub-select from $D$ those documents that were not corrupted by the adversary, and pass only those to the LLM.
+\textbf{Defense Goal.} The objective of our defense is to sub-select from $D$ those documents that were not corrupted by the adversary, and pass only those to the LLM.
 If successful, our defense would thwart the attacker's ability to produce a specific, malicious output from the LLM.
 Thus, in our first theoretical result in Section~\ref{sec:MIS}, we will be focused on computing the success probability of our sub-selection algorithm, i.e., the probability $\lambda$ that the subset of documents we pass to the LLM contains only benign documents.
 We call such framework $\lambda$-robust.

-Our approach forms a natural defense-in-depth: an attacker would first need to overcome sophisticated defenses built into retrievers (e.g., to thwart SEO attacks) to be included in the set of retrieved documents, and then bypass our reliability-aware filtering mechanism to be included in the subset of documents we pass to the LLM.
+\basi{new sentence -- 2025-09-15} Our approach forms a natural defense-in-depth: an attacker would first need to overcome sophisticated defenses built into retrievers (E.g., to thwart SEO attacks), and then bypass our reliability-aware filtering mechanism.

 Our defense objective yields a natural trade-off between robustness and utility.
 A perfect defense would filter out all malicious documents while maximally maintaining all benign documents.
 However, if the defense incurs false positives and additionally filters out some benign documents, it may have an impact on system utility.
 On the other hand, even if the defense incurs false negatives and leaves some malicious documents, the ultimate answer may still not be the one the adversary targeted.
 Therefore, we empirically evaluate the accuracy (utility) of the defense with aid of LLM-as-a-judge~\cite{zheng2023judgingllmasajudgemtbenchchatbot} in both benign scenarios and under attack in Section~\ref{sec:eval}.